djheery/data-modelling-and-analytics-msc/week-1/reading/Database-Systems/9-Advantages-and-Disadvantages-of-dbms.md

     -With the integration from of the operational data, it may be possible for the organization to derive additional information from the same data.

   ## Sharing Data
+    - A centralized database allows data from different departments to be shared, improving business operation.

+  ##